RobinWts/overlay_for_Insta/README.md

 #### File Storage Service Endpoints

-The server includes a local storage service for managing audio and video files with secure upload and deletion capabilities.
+The server includes a local storage service for managing audio, video, and image files with secure upload and deletion capabilities.

 ##### Upload File Endpoint